 The Program Director will evaluate courses submitted for transfer credit.
+A copy of the syllabus for any possible course transfers must be submitted when requested.
 Courses must have been taken within the last 10 years, be similar in nature, level and have an 80% content match to courses in the program to which it is being transferred.
 Continuing education courses, undergraduate and master level courses and courses that are remedial, technical, vocational or doctrinal in nature are not transferable.